 Adopt Kansas Kids can assist you in examining your options.

 Child Welfare Case Management Providers provide services and support to foster and adoptive families.
-Services include sponsorship of TIPS-MAPP classes, completion of home studies, and post-adoption training, support groups, and referrals to community resources.
-The Child Welfare Case Management Providers also sponsor foster homes.
+Services include sponsorship of TIPS-MAPP classes, completion of home studies, post-adoption training, support groups, and referrals to community resources.
+Child Welfare Case Management Providers also sponsor foster homes.

 Other non-profit agencies in Kansas assist foster and adoptive families.
-These agencies do not have responsibility for case management services for the children.
-Many of these agencies prepare, train and provide ongoing support to foster homes and provide adoption home studies and post adoption supports.
+However, these agencies do not provide case management services for the children.
+Many of these agencies prepare, train and provide ongoing support to foster homes and provide adoption home studies and post adoption support.